hackforla/VRMS/.github/ISSUE_TEMPLATE/add-edit-team-meeting-time.md

 ---
 name: Add/edit team meeting time
 about: Use this template to request a meeting time change for your project
-title: 'Meeting time change request for [Project Name]'
+title: Meeting time change request for [Project Name]
 labels: 1 week change request
 assignees: ''